Mental Health: 5 Easy Ways to Burn Stress in the Comfort of your Room:

 What science says about laughter therapy:

-- Medical professionals believe that laughter is beneficial to patients, as it is an effective way to reduce stress and anxiety.
+- Medical professionals believe that laughter is beneficial to patients, as it is an effective way to reduce and burn stress and anxiety.

 - Laughter strengthens the immune system since by laughing it out, you are able to manage your emotions and to maintain your cool in stressful situations.